Susan Clark MBACP Counselling for Adults, Young People and Couples

 Deciding to seek support can feel daunting, but it can also be the first step to getting your life back on course.
 Talking to someone who has no preconceptions or agendas can give you a new perspective on the things that are causing you pain or anxiety.
 As a counsellor, I can offer you a safe, confidential, non-judgemental space where you can explore the issues that you find disturbing or upsetting.
 I will listen and try to help you make sense of difficult and confusing emotions.

 The idea of Face-to-Face counselling might not appeal to everyone.
-With this in mind, I also offer to meet with clients online, through an encrypted internet platform called VSee.
+With this in mind, I also offer to meet with clients online, through an encrypted internet platform called VSee, or on the phone.
 I can offer a 50 session, in which we will use online chat to explore your issues.
 I also offer a Walk and Talk service, which involves meeting at an agreed location and taking a short walk while discussing the things that are important to you.
 You can get more details on these services on my website www.polestarcounselling.co.uk.

 Training, qualifications & experience